Motorcycle Safety Awareness Month

 The National Highway Traffic Safety Administration (NHTSA) is urging drivers to Share the Road with motorcyclists this month.
 May is National Motorcycle Safety Awareness Month.
-Motorcycle riders remain one of the most vulnerable roadway user groups, and motorcycle crash fatalities are on the rise nationwide.
-The NHTSA is quick to remind roadway users that motorcyclists are entitled to all the same rights and privileges of automobile drivers.
-Sharing the Road means that motorcycle riders and motorists need to be paying attention to the road and riding and driving attentively.
+Motorcycle riders remain one of the most vulnerable roadway user groups.
+As a result, motorcycle crash fatalities continue to rise nationwide.
+That is why, the NHTSA reminds roadway users that motorcyclists are entitled to all the same rights as automobile drivers.
+However, sharing the road means that motorists need to be paying attention too.

 The NHTSA isn’t the only public safety agency raising awareness about motorcycle safety this month.
 The Texas Department of Transportation (TxDOT) is launching their “Share the Road: Look Twice for Motorcycles” campaign in a statewide effort to increase motorcyclist safety in Texas.
 They’re calling on drivers to remain vigilant behind the wheel and be on the lookout for motorcycles, especially when changing lanes and at intersections.